Moving towards better industry engagement in VET

 Some stakeholders have multiple opportunities to participate in development and approval and exert significant influence.
 There needs to be clear expectations for when stakeholders can most usefully be involved.

-On balance, stakeholders support an independent approval mechanism to assesses training packages.
+On balance, stakeholders support an independent approval mechanism to assess training packages.

 "The needs of industry are constantly evolving, and the pandemic heightened the need for responsive training product development and review."